 3. San Joaquin River – 366 Miles

 The San Joaquin River is 366 miles long.
-It begins in the high Sierra Nevada Mountain Range and eventually flowing into Suisun Bay, San Francisco Bay, and the Pacific Ocean.
+It begins in the high Sierra Nevada Mountain Range and eventually flows into Suisun Bay, San Francisco Bay, and the Pacific Ocean.
 The San Joaquin River is one of the most important sources of irrigation water in California.
 It is also one of the most heavily dammed and diverted rivers in California.

 The San Joaquin River was once home to hundreds of thousands of migratory fish and birds.
-Historical accounts explain how there were times when there were so many birds that they would block out the sun in the sky and sounded as loud as a freight train.
+Historical accounts explain how there were times when there were so many birds that they would block out the sun in the sky and sound as loud as a freight train.

 Engineering development and human activity has now replaced and altered over 95% of the historical wetlands in the San Joaquin River.
 However, part of the San Joaquin River is now a National Wildlife Refuge.
 It is also an important wildlife corridor, helping animals pass through and around human activity.

 2. Sacramento River – 400 Miles